 Follow up treatments are 30 minutes.

-The clinic is open Monday to Friday from 7am to 7pm, and is closed on weekends.
+The clinic is open Monday and Wednesday 8.30am to 6.30pm; Tuesday, Thursday and Fridays 7am to 7pm; and is closed on weekends.
 Please check with reception or your therapist as to appointment times and availability.

 This depends entirely on your injury/condition.
 The physiotherapist will give you a time scale of recovery and frequency of treatments required to achieve that.